mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 Ok sleep before and after someone woke me up at 1250 last night.

 Tasks at work ran long today and by the time I was able to wrap up, it was dark.
 To top in off, I felt physically off too.
 In particular, I had an **incredibly stiff neck**, Spenius Capitis through to the descending part of the Trapezius.
-Even my jaw felt out of alignment and I felt a touch of a sore throat coming on.

-I hope this is from time _in the pool_ and not time _at the pool_.
+Even my jaw felt out of alignment.
+I also felt a touch of a sore throat coming on which I hope this is from time _"in the pool"_ and not time _"at the pool"_.
 <!---->
 I had time left in the evening for one of the two activities.
 I thought, _"which one would suck more?"_   That would be the run so it was the run that I did.